Tracy Sheppard, Manager & Mediator

 I have 2 grown up children, and spend what little spare time I have walking, running and reading.

-I have worked with children and young people in education and social services in various roles for 15 years prior to mediating.
-I really enjoy the variety of work that comes through our door at TalkFIRST and I find that there is always something else to learn to help people through what can be a difficult situation.
+I really enjoy the variety of work that comes through our door a TalkFIRST and I find that there is always something else to learn to help people through what can be a difficult situation

 Sholem Saltzman, Volunteer Mediator